Dannydiara/Dannydiara/README.md

 🛠️ My Toolbox:

-JavaScript | TypeScript
+JavaScript
 React.js | Next.js
 HTML | CSS | SCSS
 Tailwind CSS
 Git | GitHub
 🌐 I love building web applications that not only look good but also deliver exceptional user experiences.
-From React-powered interfaces to sleek styling with SCSS and the speed of Tailwind CSS, I'm all about creating digital magic.
+From React-powered interfaces to sleek stylish and the speed of Tailwind CSS, I'm all about creating digital magic.